YuliWanghust/RFO_Bench/README.md

 image_path,prediction
 /path/#####.jpg,0.90 1000 500;0.80 200 400
 /path/#####.jpg,
-/path/#####.jpg,0.75 300 600;0.50 400 200;0.15 1000 200
 ...
 ```
 Each line in the prediction file corresponds to one image.
-The first column contains the image path, followed by a comma.
-The second column lists a space-separated 3-element tuple in the format (probability x y), representing the predicted probability and the (x, y) coordinates of a foreign object.
-If no foreign object is detected in an image, a placeholder of a zero-valued tuple may be used.
-Note: Even when the prediction is empty, the comma after the image path must still be present.
+The first column is the image path, followed by a comma.
+The second column contains space-separated tuples in the format (probability x y), representing the confidence and coordinates of predicted foreign objects.
+If no object is detected, a zero-valued placeholder tuple is used.
+The comma must always follow the image path, even for empty predictions.

-We evaluate the algorithm’s ability to localize foreign objects on chest X-rays using the Free-response Receiver Operating Characteristic (FROC) curve.
-Due to variations in our ground truth annotations—some provided as bounding boxes, ellipses, or masks depending on radiologist preferences—conventional metrics like mean Average Precision (mAP), which assume consistent bounding box annotations, are not appropriate.
-FROC is more suitable because it only requires predicted coordinates for evaluation.

-FROC is computed as follows: a foreign object is considered correctly localized if at least one predicted coordinate falls within its annotated region.
-Sensitivity is defined as the number of detected foreign objects divided by the total number of annotated objects.
-Any predicted coordinate falling outside all annotated regions is counted as a false positive.
-FROC is then calculated as the average sensitivity at various false positive rates per image: 0.125, 0.25, 0.5, 1, 2, 4, and 8. [froc.py](https://github.com/jfhealthcare/object-CXR/tree/master/froc.py) provides the details of how FROC is computed.
+We evaluate localization performance using the Free-response Receiver Operating Characteristic (FROC) curve, which suits our heterogeneous annotations (boxes, ellipses, masks) better than mAP.
+A prediction is correct if any predicted point falls within a ground truth region.
+Sensitivity is the number of correctly localized objects divided by the total number of annotated objects.
+False positives are predictions outside all annotations.
+FROC is calculated as average sensitivity at false positive rates per image: 0.125, 0.25, 0.5, 1, 2, 4, and 8. [froc.py](https://github.com/jfhealthcare/object-CXR/tree/master/froc.py) provides the details of how FROC is computed.

 # Usage